 Welcome to Walsingham Abbey, where the grounds surrounding our historic house are famous for the spectacular ruins of the mediaeval Priory of our Lady of Walsingham, as well as miraculous swathes of naturalised snowdrops in early spring.
 Later in spring the grounds fill with daffodils and the woods with wild garlic and bluebells.
 In summer the grounds offer a green leafy haven of peace.

-‘Walsingham’ is two unspoiled, connected North Norfolk villages, Little, or ‘New’ Walsingham, and a mile away, Great or ‘Old’ Walsingham; both have a wealth of historic buildings as well as shops and places to eat and drink.
+‘Walsingham’ is two unspoiled, connected North Norfolk villages, Little, or ‘New’ Walsingham, and a mile away, Great or ‘Old’ Walsingham; both have a wealth of interest for the visitor with historic buildings, shops and places to eat and drink.

 Walsingham has a long history of religious pilgrimage, dating back to the 11th century.
-Here at the Walsingham Abbey we welcome many modern pilgrims, from any denomination, or none.
-All are very welcome.
+Today we welcome visitors and pilgrims from all religious denominations, or none.

 The Abbey Grounds and the Shirehall Museum are closed from 6th November 2023 to 23rd January 2024 inclusive.